This website is intended for healthcare professionals only.

 14th March 2023

-In a press release from Merck, it is reported that their investigative, oral, once-daily, PCSK9 inhibitor, MK-0616, gave rise to significant reductions in LDL cholesterol in adult patients with hypercholesterolaemia.
+MK-0616 is an investigative oral, once-daily, PCSK9 inhibitor and its manufacturer Merck has reported that it gave rise to significant reductions in LDL cholesterol in adult patients with hypercholesterolaemia.

 A total of 380 participants with a median age of 62 years (49% female) with hypercholesterolaemia and a moderate to high risk of atherosclerotic cardiovascular disease were included.